niuniomartinez/allegro-pas/4.3/readme.txt

   Delphi) to use the Allegro library.

   I wrote it to use it by myself, so I didn't included all functionality of Allegro.
-Aniway, I'll fix it and complete it as I'm using it (or as other users do).
-Any collaboration will be wellcomed.
+Anyway, I'll fix it and complete it as I'm using it (or as other users do).
+Any collaboration will be welcomed.

   This version is an SVN version.
 It's only for testing and evaluation purposes so you shouldn't use it in your actual projects.
 May be you can